Budibase/website/content/directories/templates/membership-directory/index.md

 However, this approach presents numerous difficulties, including poor user experiences, lack of portability, avoidable human error, and unnecessary security risks.

 Dedicated tools offer superior usability, functionality, security, and reliability.
-With a custom membership directory, your users will enjoy a fast, efficient way to search, access, and manage critical data.
+With a custom solution based on our free membership directory template, your users will enjoy a fast, efficient way to search, access, and manage critical data.

 ### What should a member directory include?

 Directories are simple [CRUD tools](https://budibase.com/blog/crud-app/), that are used to create, read, update, and delete data.
 This means that they’re built around two elements:

-1. A data layer, for storing members’ information.
+1. A data layer, for storing members’ information, like names addresses, and phone numbers.
 2. A front-end interface, for carrying out CRUD actions.

 Crucially, this means that users can access and manipulate data through the app’s front-end, without the need for specialist technical skills.
 For example, a member of your support team might need to create a new member, or change an existing member’s contact details.